Star Entertainment CEO cancels Macau trip after Crown arrests in China

 Shares in Crown have tumbled 18 percent since last week in the wake of the detainments, while shares in Star Entertainment are down 12 percent.

-New Zealand casino company Skycity Entertainment Group Ltd (SKC.NZ) has seen its stock plunge 19 percent after saying that its business was likely to be adversely affected by the arrests.
+New Zealand casino company Skycity Entertainment Group Ltd has seen its stock plunge 19 percent after warning that its business was likely to be adversely affected by the arrests.

-Bekier is due to speak to shareholders at the Star Entertainment's annual general meeting on Friday.
-He makes quarterly visits to Hong Kong to see the company's joint venture partners, Chow Tai Fook Jewellery Group Ltd (1929.HK) and Far East Consortium International Ltd (0035.HK), the spokesman said.
+Bekier is due to speak to shareholders at the company's annual general meeting on Friday.
+He makes quarterly visits to Hong Kong to see the company's joint venture partners, Chow Tai Fook and Far East Consortium International Ltd, the spokesman said.